Happyness – Where Art Thou?

 Part 1 – The Encounter

-I stood on the side of the road and looked around at the suffocating darkness.
+I looked around at the suffocating darkness.
 This was bad.
 This was very, very bad.
 I should’ve known better, dammit.
-Why did I ignore my common sense and agree to go out with that neanderthal?
+Why did I ignore my common sense and agree to go out with that neanderthal?!

-Vince had been a rat bastard the entire night, and at the end of it all he wished to “collect,” according to him, which meant groping me and trying to shove his tongue down my throat.
+Vince was a rat bastard the entire night, and at the end of it all he wished to “collect,” according to him, which meant groping me and trying to shove his damn tongue down my throat.

 Now, after promptly telling him off, I’m left on the side of the road in the middle of nowhere.